SKILL0: In-Context Agentic Reinforcement Learning for Skill Internalization: Experiment

-\paragraph{Implementation details.} We train the Qwen2.5-VL series using \methodname{} for at most 180 steps on 4 H800 GPUs.
+\paragraph{Implementation Details.} We train the Qwen2.5-VL series using \methodname{} for at most 180 steps on 4 H800 GPUs.
 For ALFWorld, we adopt the training data split from GiGPO~\citep{feng2025gigpo}, with each batch sampling 16 tasks and 8 rollouts per prompt, and a maximum prompt length of 3,072 tokens.
 For Search-QA, we follow the experimental setup of Search-R1~\citep{jin2025searchr1}, using E5~\citep{wang2022e5} as the retriever.
 The training data are drawn from NQ and HotpotQA, making these two benchmarks in-domain, while the remaining datasets serve as out-of-domain evaluation.
 Each batch samples 128 tasks with a maximum prompt length of 4,096 tokens.
+For Webshop, 1000 tasks are selected for training, with each batch sampling 16 tasks and 8 rollouts per prompt, and a maximum prompt length of 4,096 tokens.
 For the curriculum learning schedule, we set the validation subset size to 1,000, the number of curriculum stages to $N_S = 3$, and initialize \texttt{SkillBank} from SkillRL~\citep{xia2026skillrl} for both environments.